JossuaBELINCOVAREL/JossuaBELINCOVAREL/README.md

 👋 Hey, I'm Jossua BELIN-COVAREL

-🚀 Developer | Rust Enthusiast | Passionate about Open Source
+🚀 Developer | C# Enthusiast | Passionate about Open Source

 I am a Developer currently working at ENEDIS in Lyon, developing innovative Open Source tool to manage legal compliance (Hermine).
 Using a variety of technologies including Rust, Ruby, RoR, JS, Go and Postgresql.